hashicorp/terraform-provider-google-beta/website/docs/r/artifact_registry_repository.html.markdown

   longer than 63 characters.
 Label keys must begin with a lowercase letter and may only contain lowercase letters, numeric characters, underscores, and dashes.

+* `kms_key_name` -
+  (Optional)
+  The Cloud KMS resource name of the customer managed encryption key that’s used to encrypt the contents of the Repository.
+Has the form:
+  `projects/my-project/locations/my-region/keyRings/my-kr/cryptoKeys/my-key`.
+  This value may not be changed after the Repository has been created.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.